synkarius/sleight/README.md

 There are various ways you can contribute to Sleight:

 - giving feedback: see the [feedback](#feedback) section below.
-- expanding / narrowing / organizing / reworking / ordering the roadmap
+- expanding / narrowing / organizing / reworking / ordering the [roadmap](#roadmap-thus-far)
 - writing documentation
 - code contributions
-- demos (YouTube/etc.)
+- demos (YouTube / etc.)

 ### Feedback

 Sleight needs:

 - bug reports
-- UI/UX improvement suggestions
+- UI / UX improvement suggestions
 - validation suggestions
   - are there ways to create or import invalid data which Sleight allows?
 - feature requests
   - please have _lots_ of patience here
     - alternatively, open a PR ;)
-- TypeScript/React best practices suggestions
+- TypeScript / React best practices suggestions

 ## Roadmap Thus Far